Rheumaruecken/RasPi.Weather/README.md

 #     Radius 7cm => ~50cm measure, 2 reed-relay included => 25cm each pulse
 #     connected to a PFC8583 to count pulses and transmit via I2C
 #     fixed on a 2cm-cable-conduit and a header for the circuit board
-# - Kopmpass   Outdoor for Wind Direction
+# - Compass   Outdoor for Wind Direction